Program application hosting by the AMS and the team behind MathJobs.org!

 Whether you're listing your January workshop or trying to find an Undergraduate Research Experience for the summer, the MathPrograms service is a convenient way to find qualified applicants and exciting opportunities.

 Just visit MathPrograms.org and choose your appropriate role (for program applicants or program staff) from the middle of the page to create an account.
 Accounts for applicants are free; program accounts will be charged a subscription fee.
-Check the user documentation for assistance with the initial steps of browsing programs, viewing potential applicants, listing your program, uploading the necessary application documents, and requesting reference letters.
-The AMS Membership & Programs staff is available at email@example.com to assist with issues that may arise.
+Check the user documentation for assistance with the initial steps of browsing programs, uploading the necessary application documents, and requesting reference letters, or to get started listing your program and viewing applications.
+The AMS Membership & Programs staff is available at firstname.lastname@example.org to assist with issues that may arise.

 This site is meant to allow programs in the mathematical sciences such as undergraduate summer research programs, small travel grant programs, and various "admissions" settings to have a site for accepting, reading, rating, and responding to electronic applications.
 As usual, security is a prime consideration and program directors who set up accounts will find themselves responsible for setting ALL faculty reader and group manager access to their account.
 They will also enter program announcements for public display and control their application form.
-One department or organization can sign up for an account and use it up to seven times per year - for instance, for several different programs, or for one program that conducts several application cycles within one year.
+One department or organization can sign up for an account and use it up to seven times per year - for instance, for several different programs, or for one program that conducts several application cycles within one year or, pay a lower fee and be entitled to post one program per year.

 As the system grows, users will find many conveniences in the system: